The semi-Markov beta-Stacy process: a Bayesian non-parametric prior for semi-Markov processes: Semi-Markov processes: definition and basic properties

-A semi-Markov process $(S_t)_{t\geq 0}$ describes the evolution in time of some system as it goes through different discrete states.
+A semi-Markov process $(S_t)_{t\geq 0}$ describes the evolution of some system as it goes through different states.
 The elements of $E$ represent the possible states.
-Additionally, $S_t$ is the state occupied at time $t$, $N(t)$ is the number of state changes occurred up to time $t$, $\tau_n$ is the time of the $n$-th state change, and $T_k$ is the length of time the system spends in its $k$-th state (so the system first visits its $k+1$-th state at time $\tau_k+T_k$).
-These interpretations are possible because the assumption that $P^{i,i}=0$ for all $i\in E$ implies that $L_k\neq L_{k+1}$ for all $k$ with probability 1.
+Additionally, $S_t$ is the state occupied at time $t$, $N(t)$ is the number of state changes occurred up to time $t$, $\tau_n$ is the time of the $n$-th state change, and $T_k$ is the length of time the system spends in its $k$-th state.
+These interpretations are possible because $P^{i,i}=0$ for all $i\in E$ implies that $L_k\neq L_{k+1}$ for all $k$ with probability 1.

-\begin{example} \citet{Mitchell2011} use a semi-Markov process with state-space $E=\{\textrm{``infected''},\textrm{``not infected''}\}$ to model the time changes in the Human Papilloma Virus status of patients who may go through several infection periods.
-Here $S_t\in E$ is the infection status of an individual at time $t$, $N(t)$ is the number changes in the infection status that an individual experienced by time $t$, $\tau_k$ is the time of the $k$-th change in the infection status of a patient, $T_k$ is the length of time occurring between the $k$-th and $k+1$-th changes in infection status, and $L_k\in E$ is the infection status of a patient after this changes for the $k$-th time.
-For example, if at time $\tau_{k}$ the patient becomes infected ($L_k=\textrm{``infected''}$), then $T_k$ is the length of time before the patient will become infection-free again ($L_{k+1}=\textrm{``not infected''}$).\end{example}

-\begin{example} \citet[Sections 3.4]{Barbu2009} consider a semi-Markov model to describe the operation of a textile factory.
-To reduce pollution, the factory waste is treated in a disposal unit before being eliminated.
-To avoid stopping the factory, if the disposal unit fails, waste is temporarily stored in a tank.
-If the disposal unit is repaired before the tank is full, the factory continues operating and the tank is immediately purged.
-Otherwise, the whole factory must stop and a certain time is necessary to restart it.
-The state space of the process is thus $E=\{1,2,3\}$: $1$ represents the state where the factory if fully operational and the tank is empty, $2$ represents the state where the disposal unit is malfunctioning but the factory is still operational (i.e. the tank is not full), and $3$ represents the state where the factory is stopped.
-Additionally, it is $P^{1,3}=P^{3,2}=0$.
-The distribution the time until the next disposal unit failure (i.e. the holding time of the state $1$) is $F^{1}(\cdot)$, the distribution of the time until a malfunctioning disposal unit is either restored or when it fully breaks down (i.e. the holding time of state $2$) is $F^{2}(\cdot)$, while the distribution of the time required to restart the factory after the tank fills up (i.e. the holding time of the state $3$) is $F^{3}(\cdot)$. \end{example}
+\begin{example} \citet[Sections 3.4]{Barbu2009} use a semi-Markov model to describe the operation of a factory.
+The factory waste is treated in a disposal unit.
+If the disposal unit fails, waste is stored in a tank.
+If the disposal unit is repaired before the tank is full, the factory continues to operate and the tank is purged.
+Otherwise, the factory stops and some time is necessary to restart it.
+The state space is thus $E=\{1,2,3\}$: $1$ represents that factory is operational, $2$ represents that the disposal unit is malfunctioning but the factory is still operational, and $3$ represents that the factory is stopped.
+Hence, $P^{1,3}=P^{3,2}=0$.
+Moreover, $F^{1}(\cdot)$ is the distribution of the time until the next disposal unit failure, $F^{2}(\cdot)$ that of the time until a malfunctioning disposal unit is either restored or when it fully breaks down, and $F^{3}(\cdot)$ that needed to restart the factory. \end{example}